UrimKurtishi/Firebase.NET/docs/README.md

     }
 };

-Func<string, string, bool> updateFunc = new Func<string, string, bool>(Update);
+//your implemented functions that will be send to Firebase.NET as parameters Func<string, string, bool> updateFunc = new Func<string, string, bool>(Update);
 Func<string, bool> deleteFunc = new Func<string, bool>(Delete);
 var pushService = new PushNotificationService("yourFcmServerKey");